YunSeokChoi-Disney/Embedded-System-/README.md

 *The "Wait or Overtake" Logic: Unlike the mid-term project which only dealt with static objects, the final system can now respond to moving vehicles.

 *Decision Making: The rover is programmed to wait for a specific duration (e.g., 5 seconds) if a vehicle is detected ahead.
 If the obstacle remains stationary, the rover automatically initiates the 3-step avoidance maneuver (Avoiding → Straight → Recovery).

+*Note: For detailed technical documentation, please refer to the attached Final Presentation Slides in this repository.